bbauska/UC-Davis-Inter-jQuery/readme.md

 **object**, like this **person.greeting**.
 And that&apos;s a really cool feature of JavaScript in **objects**.

-# 3.04 Functions Inside Objects Equals Methods (6:14) {#functions-inside-objects-equals-methods-614 .unnumbered}
+# 3.04 Functions Inside Objects Equals Methods (6:14)

 ![](./images/webp/image536.webp){width="4.0in"
 height="2.261111111111111in"}